 Something as natural as menstruation can have a devastating effect on women in many parts of the world.
 We chose our Q2 2014 Poverty and Health beneficiary, 50 Cents.
 Period. because they are working to change that.
 Their unique and powerful mission is to provide women's health education and supplies to women in countries where there is a strong stigma against and ritual exclusion of menstruating women.
 These programs have a holistic effect on the lives of the women they serve, including education about their own health and human rights.
 Their programs in India are so popular and in need that they have a waiting list for inclusion in the program.

 We are also continuing our partnership with Songtaba, a Ghanaian organization(and our Q4 2015 Health beneficiary) with a strong intersectional program addressing the poverty and health of women within a culture permeated by human rights issues.

-Right now, our Humanist Service Corps volunteers are in Kukuo working withwomen who have been accused of witchcraft and banished to 'witch-camps' in the Northern Region of Ghana.
+Right now, our Humanist Action: Ghana volunteers are in Kukuo working withwomen who have been accused of witchcraft and banished to 'witch-camps' in the Northern Region of Ghana.
 Although the women are relatively safe from violence once they are in exile, the living conditions are deplorable.
 They do not have access to basic education and healthcare and they are unaware of or are unable to exercise legal protections under Ghanaian and international laws.